kyaiooiayk/High-Performance-Computing-in-Python/tutorials/concurrency/README.md

 - Concurrency is not Parallelism.
 While concurrency implies that multiple tasks are in process simultaneously, it does not imply that they are running together in parallel.
 ***

+## ⚛️Atomic operation
+- An atomic operation is executed without interruption.
+- What happens in concurrent programming where context switch is a possibility?.
+The operating system controls what threads execute and what is paused via a context switch.
+- A thread cannot be context switched in the middle of an atomic operation.
+- This means that an atomic operations is thread-safe (context-switch safe) as we can expect them to be completed once started.
+***

 ## 📦Packages
 - Native:
   - Python **multiprocessing** for process-based concurrency.
 A process refers to a computer program.
 Multiprocesses are appropriate for CPU-bound tasks, and not I/O-bound tasks.